 It is the policy of The College at Mid-America to evaluate seriously student grievances and either resolve the problems brought by the student or make appropriate recommendations to the appropriate office for such resolution.
-Procedures are established below for addressing student issues in four sections: academic issues, administrative issues, concerning sexual harassment and honor code violations.
+Procedures are established below for addressing student issues in four sections: academic issues, administrative issues, harassment issues, and honor code violations.